The IELTS Writing Task 2 introduction causes a lot of controversy. Many teachers recommend that you simply rewrite the question in your own words.

-Look at the example below.
+Now look at a student’s response.
 Can you see what the problem is?

-Transportation is a topic of heated discussion.
-Some people think that cars are the best way of traveling around cities, while others have a different opinion.
-This essay will discuss both views and give my opinion.
+‘Cars and buses a topic of heated discussion.
+Some individuals argue that motor vehicles are the best way of getting around cities, but others believe that travelling by bus is better.
+This essay will discuss both sides and give my opinion.’

-- It tells the examiner that you NEED to rely on templates because you don’t have enough of your own language.
+It tells the examiner that you rely on templates because you don’t have enough of your own language.

 Of course, if you then go on to write some excellent main body paragraphs, the introduction is not the most important part of the essay.

 But the introduction IS important for making a good first impression.